wante98/You-Wayne-CSS-DEMO/README.md

-# My personal CV created from and based off of observing end result PDF from the Complete 2020 Web Development Bootcamp by Angela Yu.
+# My personal CV website

+*created from and based off of observing end result PDF from the Complete 2020 Web Development Bootcamp by Angela Yu.

 *Built With
 HTML